Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The Strong Anthropic Principle

-2. There exists one possible universe ‘designed’ with the goal of generating and sustaining ‘observers’.
+2. There exists one possible universe designed with the goal of generating and sustaining observers.

-There are a few issues to this proposal.
-The first is what’s often called the “grandfather paradox.”
-Picture it: you travel back in time to when your grandfather was still young, before he ever had kids.
-For some reason, your actions prevent him from starting a family.
+Start with the loop, or what we might call the “grandfather paradox”: Imagine you travel back in time to when your grandfather was still young, before he ever had children.
+Your actions somehow prevent him from starting a family.
 If he never had children, your parent would never be born, and neither would you.
 But if you never existed, how could you have travelled back in time to interfere in the first place?
-The loop eats itself.
+The loop consumes itself.

 The Multiverse — String Theory and Inflationary Models